carboncoop/emonpi/docs/SD-card-build-docker.md

 # Enable root filesystem read-only mode

+## Implications for read-only root mode in the systemd transition

+One of the (many) design goals of systemd is to facilitate `volatile` and `stateless` Linux installations which have applications in security-sensitive and embedded applications.
+To this end systemd-based Linux are generally able to populate an empty /var at boot without issue.
+This aligns well with the requirement to reduce IO to prolong the life of SD memory.

+In a `volatile` configuration /etc is used for local configuration of the system which persists across reboots.

+One aspect of the previous emonSD setup (pre-Stretch) which is inconsistent with systemd approach is that /var should be RW at all times.
+This means that /var should be mounted as tmpfs and all data created at runtime that needs to be persisted across reboots must be stored in /home/pi/data.

 ## Setup Data partition

 An alternative to following section is to use the [sdpart script](https://github.com/emoncms/usefulscripts) which will create & format the SD card partitions as necessary.